Updated: May 25, 2022

 About half the time this Leap of Faith works and you land somewhere safe, and you can carry on.
 However, the other half of the time you either land in a nest of baddies who kill you, or you miss the Floaty Sky Island completely and die due to the IFBoS.
 You are unable to continue because the screen of your TV now has a joypad shaped hole in it from when you threw your joypad at it in a fit of Rage-Quit.

-Time manipulation in Braid
+Time Manipulation in Braid

-Skip to 0:50 - Now imagine how irritating this would be if you couldn’t rewind time.
+Imagine how irritating this would be if you couldn’t rewind time.
 Congratulations, you have now imagined precisely how irritating some poorly designed 80’s and ‘90s platform games could be.

 Those are my top ten pet peeves about platform games.
 I am glad that most of the developers of the recent glut of indie 2D platform games have learned from these past mistakes.